isomerpages/enterprisesg-sac-old/newsroom/news-releases/_posts/2016-08-25-SAC-Celebrating-30-Years-of-Accreditation.md

 In conjunction with the anniversary celebration, the Q&S Gala Dinner and Conference were held on 26 and 27 July 2016 at Resorts World Sentosa Convention Centre.
 The Gala Dinner was graced by Mr Tharman Shanmugaratnam, Deputy Prime Minister and Coordinating Minister for Economic and Social Policies, who envisioned quality and standards as a key pillar of the future economy.

 ![qualityandstandardsdinner](/images/Quality and Standards Dinner.jpg)
-*A celebratory toast and cake-cutting to mark the golden jubilee of the Singapore’s Quality & Standards journey*
+_A celebratory toast and cake-cutting to mark the golden jubilee of the Singapore’s Quality & Standards journey_

 More than 500 guests attended the gala dinner including foreign dignitaries, key government agencies, institutes of higher learning, trade associations, enterprises, accredited conformity assessment bodies, and partners of the standardisation and accreditation programmes.

 A Special Recognition Awards Ceremony was also held on 26 July 2016 where mementos were given to Standards and Accreditation partners and accredited conformity assessment bodies who have made significant contributions in building Singapore’s Q&S infrastructure and journeyed with SAC for more than 25 years.

-                                                        Inclu
-                                      Our heartiest congratulation to the awardees

 The conference was graced by Mr S Iswaran, Minister of Trade and Industry (Industry).
 This year's theme "Enabling Singapore's Future Economy" focuses on how Singapore organisations can seize opportunities and address challenges of technological quality and standards.